Give a sadaqah donation today

 In Islam, sadaqah means ‘righteousness’ and refers to a voluntary act of charity towards others without expecting anything in return and to please Allah.
 It can range from an act of kindness, such as helping a person or an animal, to giving a monetary gift to a charity.

-Minahil’s transformation shows the impact your sadaqah can have.
-Will you give a gift today to help brighten a child’s future?
+Minahil’s transformation shows the incredible impact your sadaqah could have.
+Will you give a gift this new year to help brighten a child’s future?

 How we use donations